gitbritt/Multiplayer_Pong/README.md

 Required tools
 --------------

--Visual Studio (Language is in C++)
+-	Visual Studio (Language is in C++)

-	-Screenshots for what Visual Studio needs for modifications. https://goo.gl/vDj8Qm -SFML C++ Library
+	-	Screenshots for what Visual Studio needs for modifications. https://goo.gl/vDj8Qm
+-	SFML C++ Library

-	-This is the GUI library used for C++.
+	-	This is the GUI library used for C++.

-	-A modified version for this project is here : https://github.com/gitbritt/SFML
+	-	A modified version for this project is here : https://github.com/gitbritt/SFML

 Setup
 -----